 It will increase the quality of recycled material collected and make better use of our existing resources.
 The scheme will also increase the number of items being recycled into items of the same use – for example, bottles being recycled back into bottles.
 This is a particular benefit to industry, which has an increasing demand for recycled content of high quality.

 Scotland’s Deposit Return Scheme will reduce the harmful emissions that are contributing to the climate emergency by reducing the amount of plastic, steel, aluminium and glass that goes to landfill or incineration.

 Recycling is more energy efficient than making new aluminium, glass or plastic.
 Scotland’s Deposit Return Scheme will reduce emissions by around 4 million tonnes of CO2eq (carbon dioxide equivalent) over 25 years.

 Bottles and cans represent a significant proportion of the litter we see on our streets and in our green spaces.
 The wider impacts of litter cost our society and economy £361m.
 By incentivising people to do the right thing with their empty bottles and cans – return them for recycling – the scheme will reduce littering, potent.

 The decision to include glass will contribute significantly to the overall aims of Scotland’s Deposit Return Scheme, not least by reducing our CO2eq emissions by more than 1.2 million tonnes over 25 years.
 We have set out the full rationale for including glass bottles here: Why glass bottles are in

 Scotland’s Deposit Return Scheme is being introduced under legislation relating to powers which are devolved to Scotland.

 A public consultation on proposals to establish a deposit return scheme for England, Wales and Northern Ireland ran from February to May 2019.

-The UK government has said that the specific details, including the material and drinks to be included in scope, will be developed further and presented in a second consultation in 2020, with an anticipated go live date of 2023.
+The UK government has said that the specific details, including the material and drinks to be included in scope, will be developed further and presented in a second consultation.